jmix-framework/jmix-ui-samples-2/src/main/resources/io/jmix/uisamples/view/flowui/cookbook/customservice1/saving-entity-by-service-en.md

 This example demonstrates how to isolate entities when sending them from a view to a custom service.
-For additional information, see the the [Working with Entities in UI]({docsBaseUrl}flow-ui/data/entities-in-ui.html) documentation section.
+For additional information, see the [Working with Entities in UI]({docsBaseUrl}flow-ui/data/entities-in-ui.html) documentation section.

 The list and detail views in this example allow users to manage the `Contract` entity which has a `status` enumeration attribute with the `DRAFT`, `APPROVED`, `REJECTED` possible values.